TaborKelly/AvahiClient/README.md

        00000000000000a8  0000000000000018           1     7     8
 ...
 ```
 You can read the whole readelf dump [here](./readelf.txt), but it does look like an ELF binary with some debug information in it.

+### llvm-dwarfdump
 Let's try an `llvm-dwarfdump`:
 ```
 ./.build/x86_64-unknown-linux/debug/ModuleCache/33J8DIMD7H8ZB/Clibavahiclient-2J8WBHG3Q43SC.pcm:	file format ELF64-x86-64